-The healthcare providers in the NHS are at the front line of the outbreak response and, therefore, it is imperative that they are provided with all the necessary PPE to reduce the risk of them contracting or spreading the virus from an infected patient.
+The healthcare providers in the NHS are at the front line of the outbreak response.
+It is imperative that they have the necessary PPE to reduce the risk of them contracting and spreading the virus.

 The BMA (a trade union for doctors and medical students) have been told by Doctors that they do not have access to protective equipment such as masks.
 Some members of the BMA have also stated that they either don’t have the right protective equipment and where they do, it’s in short supply.
 Further to this, GP practices have been supplied with face masks that should have been used by 2016 but have now had the “use by date” extended to 2021.

-Some staff have even reported to not having been allowed to have masks test-fitted ahead of treating patients, as a result, both GPs and hospital doctors have said they feel they’re putting patients and themselves at risk.
+Some staff have even reported not having being allowed to have masks test-fitted ahead of treating patients.
+As a result, both GPs and hospital doctors have said they feel they’re putting patients and themselves at risk.